top of page

 Q: How do I get on your waitlist?

-A: We ask that parents fill out the Google Form under the contact page so their contact and child's information is recorded in our waitlist.
-The waitlist will be updated and monitored on a weekly basis according to the waitlist policy.
-Please check out the virtual tour video.
+A: We kindly request that parents complete the Application Form located on the Contact Page to ensure that both their contact information and their child's details are recorded in our waitlist The waitlist will be updated and monitored on a monthly basis in accordance with our waitlist policy.

 Q: Do you have a waitlist fee?